pshdev0/assembly-sub-compiler/README.md

 * A handlful of flexible regexes identify `function()`, `function(x, y, ...)`, command `{ ... }` blocks, and `labels:`.
 * Each scope `{ }` invokes a new sub-compiler with known (or `null` if appropriate) symbol history.
-* Any unknown symbols are recorded in real-time and post-filled as soon as they are defined.
+* Any unknown symbols are tracked in real-time and post-filled as soon as they are defined.
 * Groovy is used to evaluate symbols which allows for inline arithmetic operations and simple inline function evaluation.

 It's not been tested properly but I will be performing that in due course.
 Please report any bugs if you find any.